cxw620/rust-polyglot/src/ownership.md

 pointing within themselves.
 (Exception: see [`Pin`](https://doc.rust-lang.org/std/pin/struct.Pin.html).)

-Moving in program source terms might or might not mean that its memory address actually changes (perhaps the compiler can optimise away the memory copy).
+Moving in semantic terms
+might or might not mean that the object's memory address actually changes (perhaps the compiler can optimise away the memory copy).
-If it does, the compiler will generate the necessary memcpy calls.
+If it does change, the compiler will generate the necessary memcpy calls.

 Usually, when you assign a value to a variable, or pass or return it, the value is moved.